Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 This will unload and then load the specified cogs.

-Cogs that were not loaded will be loaded.
+Cogs that were not loaded will only be loaded.

 Examples:
     - ``[p]reload general`` - Unloads then loads the ``general`` cog.